Shopping Cart

 - Martyn Pedler, Bookslut

-Theo Ellsworth‘s Euro album-format The Understanding Monster Vol. 1, a Secret Acres release and unquestionably the most relentlessly psychedelic comic I’ve encountered in 2012, pitched somewhere in between the handmade decoration of Lynda Barry and the textured sci-fi chaos of Brendan McCarthy circa Freakwave, with lunges into post-underground Psychedoolia merriment and… I dunno, Joseph Cornell’s boxes.
+Theo Ellsworth‘s Euro album-format The Understanding Monster Book One, a Secret Acres release and unquestionably the most relentlessly psychedelic comic I’ve encountered in 2012, pitched somewhere in between the handmade decoration of Lynda Barry and the textured sci-fi chaos of Brendan McCarthy circa Freakwave, with lunges into post-underground Psychedoolia merriment and… I dunno, Joseph Cornell’s boxes.
 And Toy Story.
 I’m kind of at a loss for words, or even a plot summary – please allow the above image to make do while I try to figure something out.

 - Joe McCulloch, the Comics Jounral